RIP Penny Chuter OBE (1942-2024)

 Penny did, however, rapidly establish herself as Britain’s leading female single sculler and raced from 1960 to 1964 at the Women’s European Rowing Championships, the only international competition for women.
 In 1962 she won the silver medal, only the second women’s international rowing medal, and the first in single sculls.
 Incidents before and after the final in 1961, in which she finished in fourth place, led Penny to believe that one of the eventual medalists had been doping, which was banned but not tested for.
 Athletes whom she later coached remember her being particularly emphatic about the importance of ‘rowing clean’, another example of Penny being ahead of her time as the World Anti-Doping Agency was only established in 1999.

-As an athlete, Penny took responsibility for her own development, learning sports science and adopting innovative training methods from the Eastern bloc countries who were professionalising rowing training at a time when the UK still took great pride in ‘amateurism’ and many upheld the importance of ‘form’ over speed.
+As an athlete, Penny had to take responsibility for her own development as she didn’t have a coach.
+She learned sports science and adopted innovative training methods from the Eastern bloc countries who were professionalising rowing training at a time when the UK still took great pride in ‘amateurism’ and many upheld the importance of ‘form’ over speed.

 In 1977 she switched to a role with the GB men’s team.
 This move was criticised by some women, who felt that she had abandoned them, but she actually had the women’s squad’s best interests in mind, feeling that it had enough of a struggle to get what it needed without its chief advocate also having to overcome hurdles because she was a woman.
 With a man in charge, she explained, at least he would only be fighting on one front not two.
 Penny went on to coach the GB Men’s pair to silver at the 1978 World Rowing Championships and the Men’s eight to another silver in 1981.